Cloud is the

 Manufacturers are becoming retailers and retailers are becoming service providers.
 They’re discovering new opportunities to foster collaboration, increase revenue growth, and get ahead of the competition.
 And digital is changing the way trading partners manage beyond their singular enterprises—all parties, suppliers, distributors, and retailers must connect to increase efficiency and find mutual success.

-In Consumer Goods, change remains continuous—so predicting the next big thing is far from an exact science.
-Players must improve operational agility and adopt cloud-enabled, consumer-centric data analytics to better forecast where consumers are going if they’re to anticipate the next disruptive influence.“What often starts as a realignment of the business around the customer is leading to the invention of new products and business models.
-This cascades to changes in organizational structures, required skills, and more.”
+In the consumer goods industry, change remains continuous—so predicting the next big thing is far from an exact science.
+Players must improve operational agility and adopt cloud-enabled, consumer-centric data analytics to better forecast where consumers are going if they’re to anticipate the next disruptive influence.“Retailers should work with suppliers on cost improvements and innovations.
+Suppliers can be great idea generators because they know a retailer’s bad habits better than the retailer itself does and would rather help change those habits than lose the busines.”

 Estimated reading time: 2 minutes